KacperWeiss/Calculator-RPN/README.md

 # Calculator-RPN
-Small project from my uniwersity C course
+Old small project from my uniwersity C course from my first months of programing.